katzenpost/katzenpost/README.rst

   :target: https://www.codacy.com/gh/katzenpost/reunion?utm_source=github.com&amp;utm_medium=referral&amp;utm_content=katzenpost/reunion&amp;utm_campaign=Badge_Grade

-Reunion is a cryptographic protocol allowing an asynchronous n-way passphrase authenticated exchange facilitated by the Reunion server.
+Reunion is a cryptographic protocol allowing an asynchronous passphrase authenticated exchange facilitated by the Reunion server acting as a broadcast channel and ciphertext intermediary.
 Compared to PANDA it's much better because it leaks less metadata and resists precomputational attacks by the server.

 Status
 ------

-Work-in-progress.

-The core cryptographic operations are in working order at this time.
-There are some unit tests and bench marks which demonstrate the basic protocol interaction between two clients.
+This cryptographic library is in working order.
+However the Server doesn't have enough tests yet.

+There are two servers written so far:

+1. HTTP Reunion server
+2. Katzenpost mix server plugin

 Cryptographic Primitives